particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 Pre-built expansion cards will be available, including the Prototype Card.
 You can also design and fabricate your own.

+If you are building your own card, you can start with the design for the I/O card or prototype card.
+The Eagle CAD schematic and board layout files can be found in [Monitor One Github repository](https://github.com/particle-iot/monitor-one).

 ### Expansion card pinout